What is this post about?

 Looking at the other trends we find that all seven countries are located in Sub-Saharan Africa and that their trajectory is not linear.
 In fact, all of them seem to have a period of increasing relative disease burden before it decreases again.
-In all cases this is a longer, multi-year span and can therefore not really be attributed to specific coups, civil wars or political events.
-Even after informing myself on all countries that display this trend I still can’t find a coherent, unifying hypothesis for this behaviour.
+In all cases, this is a longer, multi-year span and can therefore not really be attributed to specific coups, civil wars, or political events.
+Even after informing myself on all countries that display this trend I still can’t find a coherent, unifying hypothesis for this behavior.
 I would be interested in more expert opinions (please contact me if you have one).

-Lastly, I want to compare the scope between the countries with highest to the ones with the lowest disease burden.
+Lastly, I want to compare the scope between the countries with the highest to the ones with the lowest disease burden.
 The disease burden per 100K people for the Central African Republic was around 100,000 while for Singapore it was around 16,000.
-If we use disease burden as a proxy for suffering, the amount of suffering for an average Singaporian would be around 6 times lower than that of the average citizen of the African Central Republic.
-This seems like some pretty clear evidence in favour of the lottery of birth argument to me - if you disagree I’d be happy to hear your explanation.
+If we use disease burden as a proxy for suffering, the amount of suffering for an average Singaporean would be around 6 times lower than that of the average citizen of the African Central Republic.
+This seems like some pretty clear evidence in favor of the lottery of birth argument to me - if you disagree I’d be happy to hear your explanation.

-Not only the high and low ends of the spectrum are interesting and I therefore want to have a last look at a selected group of countries.
-These are some of the worlds largest and most influential ones.
+Not only the high and low ends of the spectrum are interesting and I, therefore, want to have a last look at a selected group of countries.
+These are some of the world’s largest and most influential ones.

 We can see that the general trend is a nearly linear decrease in DALYs per 100K per year.
 This is a good sign, especially since the two most populated countries in the world, China and India, have a steep downward trend.
 Russia, on the other hand, does not show the same decrease.
 After the break down of the UdSSR, Russia seemed to have a significant increase in average suffering.
 Another small but potentially significant detail is the trajectory of the USA.
 It decreases lower than other developed nations and also shows a slight upward trend in the last couple of years.
-I guess the effects of systematic wealth inequality, a broken democracy and a terrible health care system slowly had to catch up at some point.
+I guess the effects of systematic wealth inequality, a broken democracy, and a terrible health care system slowly had to catch up at some point.

 Absolute suffering - DALYs aggregate